nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The `ROLE_NAME` should only contain alphanumeric characters, spaces and an optional pair of round brackets.
 * The `REMINDER_DATE` should be in format dd-MM-yyyy HH:mm.
-* The `STATUS` can only accept the following inputs:
+* The `STATUS` is case-sensitive and can only accept the following inputs:
     * applying
     * pending
     * interview and assessments